Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 Eldritch runes swirl tightly around you as you focus your magic completely upon your own defense as you retaliate against those who would strike you.
 Gain 6 + Presence absorption.
-The first time that you lose life before the start of your next turn, make a Presence attack against all creatures within 20 feet of you, including yourself.
+The first time that you lose life before the start of your next turn, make a Presence attack against all creatures within 4 tiles of you, including yourself.
 If you hit, apply one stack of crazed.

 If you have at least 4 stacks of eldritch exposure, the absorption gained increases to 10 + Presence.
 In addition, you cannot spend movement and are immune to forced movement until the end of your next turn.